 Archaeologists and representatives of the local indigenous populations visited the find spot the next day, using a helicopter to access the remote location.
 They confirmed that this really was a human body melting out of the ice.
 A week later, a proper site team arrived and investigated the find spot over two days.

 Ice movement had divided the partly mummified body in two.
-The torso and the lower part of the body were 2-3 meters apart.
-The head was missing, and the lower part of the legs, including the feet, were skeletonized.
+The torso and the lower part of the body were 2-3 metres apart.
+The head was missing, and the lower part of the legs, including the feet, were skeletonised.

 The field crew found several artefacts in addition to the ones removed by the hunters.
 These artefacts include a very fragmented robe (the animal skin noted by the hunters), a beaver-skin bag, a hat, a copper bead and wooden sticks.